realworldocaml/book/en/04-lists-options-and-patterns.md

 - : string option = None
 ```

+_(yminsky: Again, I would avoid the scare quotes around "optional".
+It's a somewhat different issue, but I would avoid them around "no
+value" as well.)_

 A value of `option` type is "optional" -- it is either `None`, meaning "no
 value"; or `Some v` for some value `v`.
 For example, `List.hd ["Chicago";
 "Paris"; "Tokyo"]` is `Some "Chicago"` because the head of the list exists